 Add roughly 50ml Water to the pan whist it is still on the heat.
 Give it 30 seconds boiling and then also scrape that into the saucepan.
 This ensures that you are wasting no beef flavour.

-Add 600ml Boiling Water and 1 tsp Beef Stock Concentrate to the saucepan and bring to the boil.
+Add 600ml Boiling Water and 1 Beef Stock Cube to the saucepan and bring to the boil.

 Meanwhile mix 4 tbsp Cornflour with enough water to make a loose paste.